-I am working with a group of young women from my church, and we are working through a book that came out earlier this spring from Crossway: Gentle and Lowly: The Heart of Christ for Sinners and Sufferers by Dane Ortlund.
+I have been meeting with a group of young women from my church, and we are working through a book that came out earlier this spring from Crossway: Gentle and Lowly: The Heart of Christ for Sinners and Sufferers by Dane Ortlund.
 Taking “a Bible Passage or a bit of teaching from the Puritans or others,” Ortlund explores who Jesus is, what He is like, and how He loves.
 The chapters are short and pithy, with a frequent turn of phrase that makes you reread a sentence for the sheer beauty of the truth revealed.

 So, I’ll write up here a few quotes and questions we discussed in this small group (and another group I am a part of).
 If you want to follow along, you can pick up a copy of the book (or 5 copies to give out and start your own group).
-We are meeting twice a month and reading two chapters each time, so these posts will show up after our study.

 “It is one thing to know the doctrines of the incarnation and the atonement and a hundred other vital doctrines.
 It is another, more searching matter to know his heart for you” (p.
 16).